 What if I am charged with a traffic offence during the good behaviour period?

-If you exceed the 2 point limit while driving on a good behaviour licence then you will lose your licence for double the initial suspension period.
+If you receive 2 or more points limit while driving on a good behaviour licence you will lose your licence for double the initial suspension period.
 The initial suspension period will depend on the number of points you originally accumulated:

 |Points Accumulated||Suspension Period|